Statue of Liberty Crown Visit

 That would be great but unfortunately it' s not possible.
 For now, the only way to get tickets to the Statue of Liberty Crown is to buy them online at the Statue Cruises website.

-Most New York City sightseeing passes only include basic Statue of Liberty admission, which means that the sightseeing pass only gives you access to the Statue of Liberty ferry, the Statue of Liberty islands and the Statue of Liberty museums, but not to the Statue of Liberty Pedestal or the Statue of Liberty Crown.
+Most New York tourist cards only include basic Statue of Liberty admission, which means that the tourist pass only gives you access to the Statue of Liberty ferry, the islands and the museums there, but not to the Statue of Liberty Pedestal or the Statue of Liberty Crown.

-If you want to explore the inside of this iconic landmark you will need to book full admission on Statue Cruises separately as it is not possible to use the Statue of Liberty Tourist Card to visit the Statue of Liberty and pay extra at the ticket booths to enter the Crown or the Pedestal.
+In case you want to explore the inside of this iconic landmark you will have to book the full Statue Cruises ticket separately, as it is not possible to use the Statue of Liberty Tourist Card to visit the Statue of Liberty and pay extra at the ticket booths to enter the Crown or the Pedestal.

-How is the access to the Crown: the security checkpoint?
+What it's like to enter the Crown: the security checkpoint

 The entrance to the Crown gives access to a small observation deck at the head of the statue from which there are unusual views of New York and the monument itself at 93 metres above the ground.